Maps

 // K and V correspond to the key and value types of the given mapextends fun get(self: map<K, V>, key: K): V?;

-To check if a key is found in the map by calling the .get()
+You can check if a key is found in the map by calling the .get()

 method, which is accessible for all maps.
 This will return null

-if the key is missing, or the value if the key is found.
+if the key is missing or the value if the key is found.

 // Empty maplet fizz: map<Int, Int> = emptyMap();